kkrull/marmot/README.md

 ## Versions

+- 0.3.2: `marmot category create` adds the category to local metadata.
 - 0.3.1: Standardize use of code in `src/lib/`.
 - 0.3.0: Add `marmot repo`.
 - 0.2.0: Add `marmot category` and `marmot init`.